stacknil/LogLens/README.md

 It is intended for log parsing, detection experiments, and engineering practice.
 It does not provide exploitation, persistence, credential attack automation, or live offensive capability.

----

-LogLens is a defensive C++20 CLI that parses Linux authentication logs and produces concise Markdown and JSON reports for suspicious authentication activity.
-The project is intended for portfolio-grade detection engineering work, not offensive security or attack automation.

 ## Repository Checks